vandelvan/Assistux/README.md

 # Assistux
-Asistente digital multiplataforma
+Free and open-source software multi-platform digital assistant made in Java.
+Parses the user's input and does different functions such as:
+- Basic calculator
+- Online search
+- Google calendar scheduler through google's API
+- E-mail sender
+- Joke telling

-Proyecto que realicé para graduarme de la escuela politecnica de guadalajara (2019)
+Project made to graduate from escuela politecnica de guadalajara (2019).